wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 impossible to debug in production.

-A simple service always contains auxiliary components that aren't responsible for its core business responsibility, but they are often indispensable for its operation.
+A simple service always contains auxiliary components that aren't responsible for its core business responsibility, but they are indispensable for its operation.

+There's a risk that we complect the core buisness functionality with some of auxiliary components.

 # Design and development